Toeplitz Operators on Quaternionic Fock Spaces: Preliminaries

-\end{theorem} \begin{theorem} \cite[Theorem 1.22]{MR3013643} (Extension Theorem) Let $J\in\mathbb{S}$ and let $f:\mathbb{C}_J\to\mathbb{H}$ satisfy $\overline{\partial}_J f=0$ on $\mathbb{C}_J$.
+\end{theorem} \begin{theorem} \cite[Lemma 1.21]{MR3013643} (Extension Theorem) Let $J\in\mathbb{S}$ and let $\psi:\mathbb{C}_J\to\mathbb{H}$ satisfy $\overline{\partial}_J \psi=0$ on $\mathbb{C}_J$.
 Then the function

-defines a slice-regular function on $\mathbb{H}$ whose restriction to $\mathbb{C}_J$ equals $f$.
-Moreover, this extension is unique among slice-regular functions on $\mathbb{H}$ with the same restriction to $\mathbb{C}_J$. \end{theorem} In fact, both the representation formula and the extension theorem remain valid on axially symmetric domains\cite{MR2555912}, and they extend to several broader classes of domains as well\cite{MR4634680}.
+defines a slice regular function on $\mathbb{H}$ whose restriction to $\mathbb{C}_J$ equals $\psi$.
+Moreover, this extension is unique among slice regular functions on $\mathbb{H}$ with the same restriction to $\mathbb{C}_J$. \end{theorem} In fact, both the Representation Formula and the Extension Theorem remain valid on axially symmetric domains\cite{MR2555912}, and they extend to several broader classes of domains as well\cite{MR4634680}.